FaddliLWibowo/Seeeduino_Stalker_V3_1/Seeeduino_Stalker_V3_1.md

 ###STEP2: UartSBee and the Driver

-You need to install driver for UartSBee, which is like the multi-purpose Swiss Army knife of the Physical Computing world.
-There is a very detailed procedure to use UartSBee for both Windows and GNU/Linux users [here](http://www.seeedstudio.com/wiki/UartSBee_V4).

 UartSBee is a USB to Serial UART interface which is based on FT232RL from FDTI.
 Click to download the [driver](http://www.ftdichip.com/FTDrivers.htm) for the board.

 In our case, it will perform three functions: